[Date changed–posted 2/26/19 (replaces 10/17/13 edition)]

 (1) Duties and Responsibilities

-• Serve as a resource on individual conflict of interest or commitment matters not otherwise addressed by the institution's research conflict of interest committee (OP 70.37) or other established review procedures;
+• Serve as a resource on individual conflict of interest or commitment matters not otherwise addressed by the institution's research conflict of interest committee (OP 74.17, Disclosure of Significant Business or Financial Interests that may Represent Conflicts of Interest) or other established review procedures;

 • Conduct a thorough review of conflict of interest or commitment matters brought before it;